Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Detecting when a subgroupoid stabilizes a free splitting

 We now assume that $S'$ is a $\Zmax$-splitting of $F_N$.
 Theorem~\ref{theo:ia-element} ensures that the the conjugacy class of any edge group of $S'$ is $H_0$-invariant so if $N>3$, we may use Lemma~\ref{lem_conj_invariant} and Remark~\ref{rk_N3} to exclude the existence of $S'$.
 The following argument works for all $N\geq 3$.

-Let $H'$ be the stabilizer of $S'$ in $\IA$.
-The action of $A_0$ on its minimal subtree $S'_{A_0}\subset S'$ is a splitting of $A_0$ with finitely generated edge stabilizers, which is invariant under the image $H'_{A_0}$ of $H'$ in $\Out(A_0)$.
-As every element of $H_0$ has a power contained in $H'$, it follows that every element of $\Out(A_0)$ has a power contained in $H'_{A_0}$, in particular $H'_{A_0}$ contains a fully irreducible outer automorphism of $A_0$.
+Let $H'$ be the intersection of $H_0$ with the stabilizer of $S'$ in $\IA$.
+Let $H'_{|A_0}\subset\Out(A_0)$ be its image under the restriction map.
+The action of $A_0$ on its minimal subtree $S'_{A_0}\subset S'$ is a splitting of $A_0$ with finitely generated edge stabilizers.
+This splitting is invariant under $H'_{|A_0}$.
+As every element of $H_0$ has a power contained in $H'$, it follows that every element of $\Out(A_0)$ has a power contained in $H'_{|A_0}$, in particular $H'_{|A_0}$ contains a fully irreducible outer automorphism of $A_0$.
 By Lemma~\ref{lem:invariant_A0}, it follows that $A_0$ fixes a (unique) point in $S'$.

-Let $f:S_0\to S'$ be the unique equivariant map that is linear on edges.
-Being unique, $f$ is invariant under $H'$.
-Since $f$ is not an isomorphism, there exists a pair of adjacent edges $e,e'$ in $S$ such that $f$ identifies an initial segment of $e$ with an initial segment of $e'$.
-Without loss of generality, the common endpoint of $e$ and $e'$ is the vertex $v_0\in S$ fixed by $A_0$.
+View $S_0$ and $S'$ as $\tilde H'$-trees where $\tilde H'$ is the preimage of $H'$ in $\Aut(F_N)$ (see Section~\ref{sec:tildeH}).
+Let $f:S_0\to S'$ be the unique $F_N$-equivariant map that is linear on edges.
+Being unique, $f$ is $\tilde H$-equivariant.
+Since $f$ is not an isomorphism, there exists a pair of adjacent edges $e,e'$ in $S_0$ such that $f$ identifies an initial segment of $e$ with an initial segment of $e'$.
+Without loss of generality, the common endpoint of $e$ and $e'$ is the vertex $v_0\in S_0$ fixed by $A_0$.